chris-kamp/rb-tic-tac-toe/README.md

-# rb-tic-tac-toe
+# Tic-Tac-Toe (Ruby)

-The Odin Project - Tic Tac Toe (Ruby)
+## About

-A simple console implementation of Tic Tac Toe to be played by two human players, made to practice Ruby.
-A solution to an assignment from The Odin Project: https://www.theodinproject.com/courses/ruby-programming/lessons/tic-tac-toe
+A simple console implementation of Tic Tac Toe to be played by two human players, built for an [assignment](https://www.theodinproject.com/courses/ruby-programming/lessons/tic-tac-toe) from The Odin Project.